NE Fourth St Extension Phase 1

 Phase 1 will create a new five-lane arterial with two travel lanes in each direction, a center turn lane where needed, and bike lanes and sidewalks, from 116th Avenue Northeast to the west side of the rail corridor.
 The project will allow a future pedestrian-bike trail or transit to use the railroad corridor.
 When completed, the new roadway section is projected to relieve congestion at nearby intersections, improve travel times and provide alternatives for vehicles, transit, freight, pedestrians and bicycles.

 ScheduleDesign is complete.
 Construction began in winter 2014, and completion is anticipated for fall 2014.
-When completed, the new roadway section will be barricaded and will not open to traffic until Phase 2 is completed.
+When completed, the new roadway section will be barricaded and will not open to traffic until Phase 2 is completed in fall 2015.

 Bellevue, WA 98009